python-can-define-radio/sdr-course/classroom_activities/041-HackRF-send-pulses.md

   - Ch0: IF Gain (dB): `35`
   - Ch0: BB Gain (dB): `0`

-Ask a classmate to receive this signal and see what it looks like.
+## Receiving the pulses

+To ensure that this indeed transmits pulses, let's receive the signal.
+For example, you can ise the flowgraph `receiver.grc` from the second half of `030`.
+Remember that the Hack RF is half-duplex, so you'll need a separate Hack RF (or some other device) to receive the signal.

+If you have trouble finding the pulses, try setting the Ch0 Frequency to 2.4001 on either the transmitter or the receiver (but not both).
+We'll discuss why this offset is useful in a future lesson.

 Once you've confirmed that you see pulsing, and that it's you (not someone else) transmitting, move to the next exercise.

 Note: The received frequency may vary slightly from the transmitted frequency.
 We'll discuss this later; stay tuned!